Standard wet liner inline-four engine: Alternative fuels

 The first tractor models of 1947 were built for petrol fuel.
 In 1949 versions of the engine using TVO, and in 1950 lamp oil were introduced.
 TVO has a low octane rating of around 60 and so the engine had the usual changes to compression ratio and ignition timing.
 A heat shield around the manifolds increased the inlet temperature, encouraging vapourisation of the fuel.
 To avoid problems with fuel condensation in the inlet ports, diameter of the valves (in some engine versions) was also reduced, thus increasing flow velocity.
 The lamp oil engine used a zero octane paraffin (kerosene) fuel, but was only suitable for use in warm climates, or else the fuel did not vapourise adequately.

-Diesel

 In March 1951 Standard produced their first diesel engine for the TE-F20 tractor.
 Called the Standard 20C, this was a new engine design, different from the petrol engine.
-Bore of 3 3/16" and stroke of 4" gave a capacity of 2,092 cc.
+Bore of 3+3/16 in and stroke of 4 in gave a capacity of 2,092 cc.
 In 1954 this engine also found its way into the Phase II Vanguard, making this Britain's first production diesel car.
 This was followed by the Standard 23C engine in 1956.
-The 23C had its bore increased to 3 5/16" for a capacity of 2,260 cc.
+The 23C had its bore increased to 3+5/16 in for a capacity of 2,260 cc.
 Massey-Ferguson stopped using the Standard engine in favor of Perkins units in 1959.
 After Standard-Triumph was taken over by Leyland in 1961, this engine was updated and redesignated Leyland OE.138.